jdeboer/ganalytics/vignettes/README.md

 8 2015-04-03     1552
 ```

-_Note: A small file will be saved to your home directory ('My Documents' in Windows) containing your new reusable authentication token._
+_Note: A small file will be saved to your home directory ('My Documents' in Windows) to cache your new reusable authentication token._

 Examples
 --------

 As demonstrated in the installation steps above, before executing any of the following examples:

-1. load the ganalytics package
+1. Load the ganalytics package
-2. generate a `gaQuery` object with a Google Analytics view ID and API app credentials assigned to it.
+2. Generate a `gaQuery` object using the `GaQuery()` function and assigning the object to a variable name such as `myQuery`.

 ### Asumptions